NorbertRuff/Cineflix/README.md

 Contributions, issues and feature requests are welcome!<br/>

-Interested in contributing to the Apex Lab Homework project?
+Interested in contributing to the Movie Finder Homework project?
 Thanks so much for your interest!
 I always looking for improvements to the project and contributions from open-source developers are greatly appreciated.

-Feel free to check [issues page](https://github.com/NorbertRuff/apex-project/issues).
+Feel free to check [issues page](https://github.com/NorbertRuff/movie-finder/issues).

 Give a ⭐️ if this project helped you!